GITjoint/TextQuest/README.md

 You will see a couple options to choose, enter option number to the terminal to move on.

-To exit press Ctrl+c or type exit
+To exit press Ctrl+C or type "exit".